 - 1. A folder of sample questions from previous prelim exams will be available for students to review and may be checked out for 24 hours from the department office. - 2.
 Prior to the beginning of the Prelim Exam, the Prelim Director will send you a test document at your e-mail address.
 You should respond with a confirmation and attach a test document of your own.
-This will guard against communication problems on prelim day. - 3.
-You will receive via e-mail the full set of prelim questions for the week by 9:00 a.m. the Friday of the start of the Prelim Exam, and you must return it by 9:00 a.m. two Mondays later.
+This will guard against communication problems on prelim day.

+- 3. You will receive via e-mail the Segment One prelim questions by 8:00 a.m. the Friday of the start of the Prelim Exam, and you must return it by 8:00 a.m. the following Monday.
+Segment Two questions will be sent the following Friday at 8:00 a.m. and are due the following Monday at 8:00 a.m.
 Late returns are not permitted.
 Failure to return a Prelim Exam question will be interpreted as a failed response for the question.
 E-mailing your Prelims involves some risk, and you are responsible for making backup arrangements so that your answers arrive on time.
 It is assumed that you will complete the process electronically unless arrangements are made for a different format at least two weeks in advance with the scheduled Prelim Exam.
 It is your responsibility to be certain that you have a working computer. - 4.
 Your answers to exam questions must be typewritten.
 An MS Word format is preferred to avoid problems in sending and receiving documents.
 You may use your own computer and word processor or one on campus.
 If you do not have access to a computer, please notify the Prelim Director well in advance so that appropriate arrangements may be made.
 When you are taking written prelims, you should have access to the internet. - 5.
 The maximum page limit permitted for each question is 7 typed, double-spaced pages in 12-point font (not including references).
 Please adhere carefully to this limit.
 Do not retype the question on your paper before answering.
 Follow APA Editorial style, except for the following: - a.
-Do not include a cover page.
+Do not include a cover page. - b.

-- b.
 Type your ID# (given to you by the Training Director) only in the upper right-hand corner of each page. - c.
 Paginate at the bottom of each page. - 6.
 Students are to work independently but may use books, articles, the internet, and notes, in their response (please cite references appropriately).
 Students are strongly discouraged from relying on personal communications with faculty or supervisors as a means of responding to the Prelim Exam questions. - 7.
 Students should plan to allow for sufficient time to respond to each question.